cncf/devstats.archive/ARCHITECTURE.md

 # GitHub Archives

-Our approach is to use GitHub archives instead.
+Project uses use GitHub archives and local copy of all git repositories.
 The possible alternatives are:

 1) BigQuery:
 - You can query any data you want, but the structure is quite flat and entire GitHub event payloads are stored as a single column containing JSON text.